May 4 through September 22, 2019

 From collected photograph, to print and collage, to porcelain object, Buie’s iterative process transforms her memories into something increasingly textured and dimensional.
 Through her art, Buie critically examines and pays homage to her history, physically conjuring her past with an optimistic look towards the future.

 The artist’s practice is intimately tied to her memories of growing up in Chicago and Milwaukee during the 1980s and 1990s.
 From a young age, Buie experienced familial instability and domestic transience.
 Shuffled from family member to family member, from foster home to group home, she began to rely on the one constant in her life: making art.
 Regardless of the precariousness of the world around her, she could find refuge, permanence, and strength in the act of creating.
-Now an innovative and accomplished printmaker, Buie reclaims her past through her artwork, creating prints and installations that allow her to relocate a sense home and belonging.
+Now an innovative and accomplished printmaker, Buie reclaims her past through her artwork, creating prints and installations that allow her to relocate a sense of home and belonging.

 Tyanna Buie has shown work at the University of Hawaii at Hilo, The Haggerty Museum of Art, Racine Art Museum, N’NAMDI Center for Contemporary Art, Milwaukee Art Museum, Madison Museum of Contemporary Art, and the Museum of Wisconsin Art.
 In 2012, Buie received an emerging artist Mary L. Nohl Fellowship and is the recipient of the 2015 Love of Humanity Award from the Greater Milwaukee Foundation, and the prestigious 2015 Joan Mitchell Foundation Painters & Sculptors Grant.
 Her work is part of the permanent collection at the Milwaukee Art Museum in Milwaukee, WI.